404 – An error message when a page cannot be found on a website.

 Outbound Link – A link on a web page that points to a web page on a different site/domain name.

-Page Rank – A Google based metric that determines how authoritative a site or web page is based on the incoming backlinks.
-PageRank ranges from 0 the least important up to 10 the most important.
+Page Rank – An outdated Google-based metric that used determine how authoritative a site or web page is based on the incoming backlinks.
+PageRank used to range from 0 the least important up to 10 the most important.

 Page Title – The title of a web page from the Meta Title tag.